shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </TabItem>
 </Tabs>

-A valid treshold value range is `1 - 1000`, with bigger values representing higher threshold, meaning that a stronger motion gesture is required to invoke Shake user feedback.
+A valid threshold value range is `1 - 1000`.
+Higher values represent higher thresholds, meaning that a stronger motion gesture will be required to invoke Shake user feedback.

 ### Floating button
-This invocation event creates a floating button on top of your app's UI which your users can see at all times, and drag around the screen.
+This invocation event creates a floating button on top of your app's UI which your users will be able to see and drag around the screen at all times.

 :::note

-In the emulator, you might need to click the button twice if one click doesn’t do it.
+In the Android Emulator, you might need to click the button twice if one click doesn’t do it.
-Also, system interface elements [may sometimes get in a way](https://help.shakebugs.com/en/articles/3321805-the-report-a-bug-button-is-hidden-behind-an-interface-element) of the button.
+Also, system interface elements [may sometimes get in the way](https://help.shakebugs.com/en/articles/3321805-the-report-a-bug-button-is-hidden-behind-an-interface-element) of the button.

 :::